5-HT3 receptor

-As with other ligand gated ion channels, the 5-HT3 receptor consists of five subunits arranged around a central ion conducting pore, which is permeable to sodium (Na), potassium (K), and calcium (Ca) ions.
+As with other ligand gated ion channels, the 5-HT3 receptor consists of five subunits arranged around a central ion conducting pore.
 Binding of the neurotransmitter 5-hydroxytryptamine (serotonin) to the 5-HT3 receptor opens the channel, which, in turn, leads to an excitatory response in neurons.
 The rapidly activating, desensitizing, inward current is predominantly carried by sodium and potassium ions.
 5-HT3 receptors have a negligible permeability to anions.
 They are most closely related by homology to the nicotinic acetylcholine receptor.

 Structure

 The 5-HT3 receptor differs markedly in structure and mechanism from the other 5-HT receptor subtypes, which are all G-protein-coupled.
 A functional channel may be composed of five identical 5-HT3A subunits (homopentameric) or a mixture of 5-HT3A and one of the other four 5-HT3B, 5-HT3C, 5-HT3D, or 5-HT3E subunits (heteropentameric).
 It appears that only the 5-HT3A subunits form functional homopentameric channels.
 All other subunit subtypes must heteropentamerize with 5-HT3A subunits to form functional channels.
 Additionally, there has not currently been any pharmacological difference found between the heteromeric 5-HT3AC, 5-HT3AD, 5-HT3AE, and the homomeric 5-HT3A receptor.
 N-terminal glycosylation of receptor subunits is critical for subunit assembly and plasma membrane trafficking.
 The subunits surround a central ion channel in a pseudo-symmetric manner (Fig.1).
 Each subunit comprises an extracellular N-terminal domain which comprises the orthosteric ligand-binding site; a transmembrane domain consisting of four interconnected alpha helices (M1-M4), with the extracellular M2-M3 loop involved in the gating mechanism; a large cytoplasmic domain between M3 and M4 involved in receptor trafficking and regulation; and a short extracellular C-terminus (Fig.1).
 Whereas extracellular domain is the site of action of agonists and competitive antagonists, the transmembrane domain contains the central ion pore, receptor gate, and principle selectivity filter that allows ions to cross the cell membrane.